 Placement is just as important to fan performance.
 The goal is to configure your fans in such a way they can generate positive air pressure.
 This restricts the amount of dust entering the system, making it easier to clean and maintain your best gaming PC.

 However, this is not to say that a negative pressure setup doesn't work.
 On the one hand, it exploits air holes in the case, meaning dust accumulates in most gaps.
 Then, on the other hand, this configuration can push hot, stagnant air out more efficiently, thus improving cooling.

 Loud fans are bygones in this day and age.
 Nowadays, fan noise levels range from as low as 10dBA to only about 40dBA.
 For context, 10dBA is the sound level for a pin drop or breathing: 40dBA would be the equivalent of a babbling brook or a soft conversation.

 It's worth noting the higher the Revolutions Per Minute (RPM) in a fan, the more the noise.
 Faster equals louder.
 Since both are crucial aspects of a great RGB case fan, the key is finding an option that balances the two reasonably well.
 In which case, getting an RGB fan with adjustable speeds is definitely a plus.

 Fortunately, the case fans we've featured on this list aren't particularly loud, with the highest recording a max noise level of around 25 dBA.

-When it comes to RGB case fans, people tend to focus on lighting and performance mostly.
-There's nothing wrong with this, though it means design is oftentimes overlooked.
+When it comes to RGB case fans, people mostly tend to focus on lighting and performance.
+There's nothing wrong with this, though it means the design is often overlooked.